luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 pretrained model inheriting from `PreTrainedModel` (for PyTorch) or `TFPreTrainedModel` (for TensorFlow) to be used for inference.

-There are multiple ways to fetch models to run inference:
+There are multiple ways to fetch pretrained models to run inference:

 #### Fetch online model given task identifier